Frequently Asked Questions

 Parking is available in the Abbotsford Convent car park just 100 meters from the Farm.
 Half a day’s parking runs between about $12 and $14, card payment only.
 For further info and support contact the Convent at (03) 9415 3600.

-Are there public transport options?
+What are my public transport options?

 The nearest train stop is Victoria Park Station, about a kilometer walk.